CynthiaProtector/SketchDLC/README.md

-# SketchDLC
+# SketchDLC -- A Sketch on the distributed deep learning communication
 SketchDLC is based on the popular deep learning framework [MXNet](https://github.com/apache/incubator-mxnet), and I just modify some source code files to capture the communication trace file.
 Therefore, the file list is almost the same with [MXNet](https://github.com/apache/incubator-mxnet).
+SketchDLC is proposed to measure the behaviors of distributed deep learning communications.

 # Features
 * SketchDLC is applicable to clusters of different scales.